manticoresoftware/manticoresearch-javascript/docs/UtilsApi.md

 Perform SQL requests

 Run a query in SQL format.
-Expects is a query parameters string that can be in two modes:
+Expects a query parameters string that can be in two modes:
 * Select only query as `query=SELECT * FROM myindex`.
 The query string MUST be URL encoded
 * any type of query in format `mode=raw&query=SHOW TABLES`.
 The string must be as is (no URL encoding) and `mode` must be first.
 The response object depends on the query executed.
 In select mode the response has same format as `/search` operation.